She Loves Me: Productions

 Producer Lawrence Kasha brought the three writers together.

 Broadway debut

 The musical premiered on Broadway on April 23, 1963, at the Eugene O'Neill Theatre not long after the settlement of the four-month-long 1962–1963 New York City newspaper strike.
 Nevertheless, the show managed to run for 302 performances.
 The musical was directed by Harold Prince and choreographed by Carol Haney, with the cast that featured Daniel Massey as Georg Nowack, Barbara Cook as Amalia Balash, Barbara Baxley as Ilona Ritter, Jack Cassidy as Stephen Kodaly, Nathaniel Frey as Ladislav Sipos, Ralph Williams as Arpad Laszlo, and Ludwig Donath as Mr. Maraczek.
 The romantic, old fashioned show was short on big song and dance numbers, and the Eugene O'Neill Theatre was too small to generate a big profit.
-A two-record original cast recording was released by MGM Records and subsequently re-released on CD on the Polydor label in 1987.
+A two-record original cast recording was released by MGM Records and re-released on CD on the Polydor label in 1987.